CypressJack/tinyapp/README.md

 # Tiny App

+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs

+## Final Product

+## Getting Started
 CD into the tinyapp directory and install **nodejs** and the Javascript dependencies

     cd **your file path here**/tinyapp